David Ushery: Career

-In 2010, after a “Debrief” segment featuring blogging New York City mothers, Ushery developed and launched a spin-off program.
-“Moms and the City and a Dad named David,” features Ushery and three mothers offering a straightforward look at life in the city from a parent's point of view.
+In 2010, after a "Debrief" segment featuring blogging New York City mothers, Ushery developed and launched a spin-off program.
+"Moms and the City and a Dad named David," features Ushery and three mothers offering a straightforward look at life in the city from a parent's point of view.
 Ushery has said the fourth mother on the program is New York City.
 The program airs on WNBC's New York Nonstop cable channel.

-NBCUniversal announced Ushery as the anchor of WNBC's 4 and 11 p.m. newscasts beginning in October 2020, as incumbent Stefan Holt returns to the company's Chicago station.
+NBCUniversal announced Ushery as the anchor of WNBC's 4 and 11 pm newscasts beginning in October 2020, as incumbent Stefan Holt returns to the company's Chicago station.

 Awards and honors

 During his long career in New York City, Ushery has been recognized for his contributions to the community.

 In 1993, he won an award from the National Association of Black Journalists for his series of reports on children and violence.

-In 1999, The Network Journal, the Black Professionals and Small Business Magazine, named Ushery as one of its “40 Under-Forty” for his significant accomplishments.
+In 1999, The Network Journal, the Black Professionals and Small Business Magazine, named Ushery as one of its "40 Under-Forty" for his significant accomplishments.
 In 2000, the Israeli Consulate in New York City honored Ushery for his dedicated reporting.

 And in 2010, Ushery was honored as a recipient of McDonald's Faces of Black History Award.